The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Overview of the Study

 \subsection{Extending the collection of OSS SBOM tools}

 For RQ2, we expanded on the collection of current open source tools available in the \spdx and \cdx tool center by extracting their forks from the Github repositories.
 One of the authors manually analyzed the forked repositories to identify contributing forks\footnote{\url{https://chaoss.community/kb/metric-technical-fork}} and filtered out forks that did not expand over the parent tool, i.e., without further commits after the fork (non-contributing forks).
 They also filtered out the forks without a description in the Readme file, since those do not allow us to know if it is a tool repository or not.
+Contributing forks are excluded from RQ1 to avoid duplicating parent tools in the use-case analysis, but included in RQ2 and RQ3 to capture the full scope of active development within each ecosystem.

 As a result, collectively from the tool-center and the contributing-forks, we found $171$ \cdx repositories and $470$ \spdx repositories representing a tool project.
 Solely based on the tool-center data, \cdx had more open-source tools available.
 However, after including the contributing forks of the tools for each format, the total number of open-source tools for \spdx increased.
 A larger ecosystem of tools could suggest a wider variety of functionalities and potential benefits for SBOM practitioners.